White House wants millions of government contractors vaccinated by Dec. 8

 Earlier this month, the White House said most federal employees must be fully vaccinated against COVID-19 no later than Nov.
 22.

-Last week major defense contractor Raytheon Technologies Corp (RTX.N), the maker of Tomahawk missiles, mandated its 125,000 U.S. employees get vaccinated.
+Last week major defense contractor Raytheon Technologies Corp, the maker of Tomahawk missiles, mandated its 125,000 U.S. employees get vaccinated.